 3D printing is starting to make waves within manufacturing and production processes and it comes with its own preconceptions.
 We typically have in mind what we think of in terms of 3D printing.
 Many of us understand the basic process in terms of building layers of an object using liquid plastic which then solidifies.
 This has a technical term: fused deposition modelling.
 Others will envisage a different process – additive manufacturing – where the same layering approach occurs but this time using powdered components such as plastic or metal.

-These processes are different to each other.
+These processes are different from each other.
 Nonetheless, they share common traits which set them firmly apart from traditional manufacturing methods.
-The differences to traditional methods include:
+The differences between traditional methods include:

 - It is slower: Typical manufacturing methods are all about speed as this maximises quantity.
 3D printing, due to the layering, is an inherently slower process.

 - It’s less restrictive: Whatever you conceive, you can design it to print.
 This isn’t the case with traditional manufacturing methods where more limitations exist.

 - It is more expensive: The cost per item is typically higher than mould-based methods.

 How do these differences impact the entire lifecycle of the product?

 3D Printing and Its Effect on Lifecycle Management